ftCommunity/tx-pi/pipower/README.md

 # ft PiPower

 This is a design for a very cheap and simple power adapter.
-It converts the ~9V typically used with fischertechnik models to the 5V required by the raspberry pi.
+It converts the approx. 9V DC typically used with fischertechnik models to the 5V required by the raspberry pi.

 ![PiPower in use](https://raw.githubusercontent.com/harbaum/tx-pi/master/images/pipower_use.jpg)